max-wn/tutorials/cheatsheets/firefox.md

+---
-# firefox advanced security settings
+title: firefox advanced security settings
+category: pivacy
+layout:
+updated:
+---

 1. make sure you are running the latest version of Firefox
 2. make sure you configured Firefox for privacy using [this video][001]